yejinaCodes/Live-CrowdFunding-Project/README.md

 1. Problem with Filler Plugin in Bar Chart of Chart.js

-Compatibility issue with Filler plugin.
+* Compatibility issue with Filler plugin.
 The issue arose due to multiple graphs sharing the same bar.vue and line.vue components.

-Solution: Adopted lazy loading pattern to dynamically load the plugin only when necessary.
+* Solution: Adopted lazy loading pattern to dynamically load the plugin only when necessary.

 2. Problem with setting additional trigger to the same table

-Inability to use trigger that would change the funding status after project approval/denial due to already set trigger on the same stable.
+* Inability to use trigger that would change the funding status after project approval/denial due to already set trigger on the same stable.

-The reason trigger cannot be applied to a table that already has a trigger is primarily due to database systems placing restrictions to prevent infinite loops or unintended side effects.
+* The reason trigger cannot be applied to a table that already has a trigger is primarily due to database systems placing restrictions to prevent infinite loops or unintended side effects.

-Infinite calls not only degrade the performance of the DB, but also pose threat to overall stability of the system.
+* Infinite calls not only degrade the performance of the DB, but also pose threat to overall stability of the system.

-Solution:
+* Solution: Avoid trigger and manage status update within the backend business logic

 ## 9. AREAS OF IMPROVEMENT